 Analysis of Section 173(1):

-- It is observed that Central Government may by notification direct that the provisions of this subsection shall not apply in relation to any class or description of companies.
+It is observed that the Central Government may by notification direct that the provisions of this subsection shall not apply to any class or description of companies.

-- The provisions related to a minimum number of Board meetings is applicable to a company licensed under section 8 company only to the extent that the Board of Directors of such Companies shall hold at least 1 meeting within every 6 calendar months.
+The provisions related to a minimum number of Board meetings apply to a company licensed under section 8 company only to the extent that the Board of Directors of such Companies shall hold at least 1 meeting within every 6 calendar months.

 The manner of Participation by Directors